No. 4 NC State routs Elon in last tuneup before ACC opener

 RALEIGH, N.C.
-(AP) — Elissa Cunane had 22 points and 13 rebound in three quarters in No. 4 North Carolina State’s 76-47 victory over Elon on Wednesday night.
+(AP) — Elissa Cunane had 22 points and 13 rebounds in three quarters in No. 4 North Carolina State’s 76-47 victory over Elon on Wednesday night.

 Cunane was 9 for 11 from the field for N.C.
 State (5-0).
 Kayla Jones and Jakia Brown-Turner each added 12 points.